BubTec/HomeAssistant/DoorbellCameraNotification/README.md

   - Ensure Home Assistant app has notification permissions
   - Try creating a test notification to verify channel setup
 - **Android notification channel not created**: Channel is created automatically on first notification
+- **Tablets not redirecting**:
+  - Check Fully Kiosk integration is installed and tablets are discovered
+  - Verify tablet entities are `media_player` domain with `fully_kiosk` integration
+  - Test manually: Developer Tools > Services > `fully_kiosk.load_url`
+- **Tablets not waking up**:
+  - Check "Wake Tablet Screens" is enabled
+  - Verify Fully Kiosk app has device admin permissions on tablet
+  - Some tablets may need "Prevent Sleep" enabled in Fully Kiosk settings
+- **Tablets not returning to original view**:
+  - Check return timeout is > 0
+  - Verify tablet has a proper start URL configured in Fully Kiosk
+  - Test manually: `fully_kiosk.load_start_url` service

 ## Based On